iotaledger/iri-rfcs/README.md

   (warning removal, speedup, better platform coverage, more parallelism, trap more errors, etc.)
-+ *Internal* additions, i.e. additions that are invisible to users of the public API, and which probably will be only noticed by developers of bee.
++ *Internal* additions, i.e. additions that are invisible to users of the public API, and which probably will be only noticed by developers of iri.

 If you submit a pull request to implement a new feature without going through the RFC process, it may be closed with a polite request to submit an RFC first.